LM35 Temperature Sensor: The Ultimate Guide

 Conclusion

-Briefly, LM35 is an analog device operating as a temperature sensor and comes in a form factor of a 3-pin TO-92 package.
+Briefly, LM35 is an analog device operating as a temperature sensor and comes in the form factor of a 3-pin TO-92 package.
 Some of its applications include measuring temperature in HVAC applications.
 Moreover, it is cheap and reliable.

 For clarifications or queries, kindly reach out to us.